-Idrese is an ambitious custom footwear brand that specialises in Goodyear-welted dress shoes, boots, and sneakers.
-This brand provides men Goodyear welted footwear for less than $300 and the ability to design their own unique style.
-It was founded by Jawad Malik when he was just 21-years old who left college to pursue a dream despite a 3.5 GPA!
+Idrese is an ambitious custom footwear brand that specializes in Goodyear-welted dress shoes, boots, and sneakers.
+This brand provides men with Goodyear welted footwear starting at $335 (often less when on sale) and the ability to design their own unique style.
+It was founded by Jawad Malik who was just 21-years old when he left college to pursue a dream despite a 3.5 GPA!

 In this guide, you will discover our detailed review of Idrese Shoes and you’ll learn where and how its shoes are made:

 - Idrese Shoe Reviews

 - Where & How Are Idrese Shoes Made?

 Feel free to use the links above to jump ahead or scroll down to read more.

 Before we present our full overview of Idrese, we’ll take a close inspection at different models and services that it offers through its website.
 Currently, you can read about the following footwear:

 Simply use the links above to jump down to each shoe or scroll down to read about them all.

 Style & Construction

 As we describe below, ordering custom shoes is a treat but it can quickly be overwhelming when faced with all the choices.
 As I have a penchant for monk strap shoes, I had a clear idea of what I wanted.